Z4kr-Sec/Z4kr-Sec.github.io/content/_index.md

 Hello and welcome to *Z4kr Security!*

 I'm thrilled to open up my vault of hacking knowledge.
 Here, you'll discover comprehensive Hack The Box (HTB) write-ups and a wealth of pentesting notes that I've carefully documented over the years.
-My goal is to make learning and exploring this fascinating world a bit easier for everyone!
+My goal, is to make learning and exploring this fascinating world a bit easier for everyone!

 - Find all the write ups on -->  **[HTB WriteUps](/HTB/)**
 - Find all my notes at --> **[Pentesting Notes](/Pentest-Notes/)**

 ## Latest Content.

 {{< cards >}}
   {{< card